-Therapy & Supervision: I keep records in order to a) enable me to contact you, b) to help me in recollection of your circumstances, c) to comply with my professional body guidelines, and d) for your benefit, by helping the me clarify the progress and direction of our work together.
+Therapy & Supervision: I keep records in order to a) enable me to contact you, b) to help me in recollection of your circumstances, c) to comply with my professional body guidelines, and d) for your benefit, by helping me clarify the progress and direction of our work together.
 In order to maintain confidentiality, identifying details such as your name and contact details will be stored separately from any session notes which are stored with an identifying code; any records stored electronically (mobile phone and computer) including contact details, emails or letters, are password protected on access.
 These records do NOT constitute part of your official health record.

 Everything that happens in our sessions and your data remains private and confidential, with the following exceptions:

 - I will discuss aspects of our work in my supervision, but your identity will remain protected using a pseudonym or code.